Voovs/Cli-Audio-Trimmer/README.md

 ### State of Project

-<strong>Does NOT work</strong>.
+<strong>Barely works</strong>.
 Currently at a very early stage of development.
 Lots of odd bugs.
 Wait for at least v0.1.0 before using

 <!-- ❌ 🟡 ✅ -->